 Make Reading Aloud SAFE

-Make Reading Aloud SAFE- One of the most empowering realisations for a child is that their peers, teachers, and families WANT to hear them read a book aloud.
+One of the most empowering realisations for a child is that their peers, teachers, and families want to hear them read a book aloud.
 Even if their fluency is slow.
 Or they read a few words wrong.
 Don’t correct them in front of others.
-Jot down a few notes on strengths and challenges & meet one on one later with your student.
+Instead, jot down a few notes on strengths and challenges & meet one on one with your student at a later time.
 This will inspire students to find books they are interested in and practice, practice, practice.
 Allowing students to read aloud should be embedded in daily literacy activities within your classroom.

-Allow Students to Co-Create Reader’s Theater Skits– One of my FAVORITE things to explore with my students was theater.
-“Showing what you know” through short culminating skits after a unit is completed.
+One of my favorite things to explore with my students was theater.
+My students of all ages loved to develop short culminating skits after a unit was complete.
 Although it’s wonderful to find pre-made skits online (these are fabulous for small groups, partner work, and just all around a wonderful way to reinforce reading skills), making skit-designing a collaborative effort is incredibly rewarding.
 Especially in a multi-age setting!
-So much learning going on in those student’s brains as they plan, prepare, design sets, and act out their skits in front of an audience.
-Here are two examples of culminating skits my students helped me design: Attack of the Germs, The Peaceful Mermaids
+So much learning goes on in student’s brains as they plan, prepare, design sets, and act out their skits in front of an audience.
+Not to mention all the wonderful skills you’re reinforcing as you do so.

 I hope these ideas inspire you to foster a love of literacy this year in your classroom.
-It’s always important to take a step back & think about the complex demands that textbooks & a literacy-rich environment places on our students who are struggling to read and our ELs (English Learners).
-Make learning to read SAFE and ENGAGING this year for your students!!
+Take a step back and think about the complex demands that textbooks and a literacy-rich environment places on our students who are struggling to read, as well as our English Learners.